EXPRESSCLUSTER/kubernetes/HowToDeploySSS.md

-# How to Deploy EXPRESSCLUSTER SingleServerSafe
+# How to Deploy EXPRESSCLUSTER X SingleServerSafe

 ## Evaluation Configuration
 ```